European Union Center

 School of Literatures, Cultures and Linguistics

-The School of Literatures, Cultures and Linguistics comprises ten units and teaches more than thirty languages, and its linguists study language itself from a variety of perspectives.
-The School examine the literatures, religions, cinema and other cultural production of the world, making exciting contributions to understanding the diversity of the human experience.
+The School of Literatures, Cultures and Linguistics teaches more than thirty languages, and its linguists study language itself from a variety of perspectives.
+The School examines the literatures, religions, cinema and other cultural production of the world, making exciting contributions to understanding the diversity of the human experience.
 One important goal of the School is to encourage people to pool their talents and work together and, in so doing, help create a lively intellectual atmosphere and a rich and forward looking research and instructional environment for students and faculty.
 It pursues this aim through various interdisciplinary initiatives with the goal to enhance our research, teaching, and service missions inside and outside the University of Illinois.

 School of Music